Initiatives in India’s Steel Industry: The Growing Green Transition

 Steelmakers have made significant progress towards some SDGs, such as reducing greenhouse gas emissions and improving energy efficiency.
 However, there is still much work to be done.
 The buyers and customers of the steel industry are now demanding clean products.
 One of the key difficulties confronting the Indian steel industry is the country’s heavy reliance on coal in various steelmaking processes.
 Additionally, the industry is still reliant on dated and inefficient technology.
 As India strives to attain net-zero emissions by 2070 and steel production continues to grow, steelmakers must redouble their efforts to support the government’s decarbonization initiatives for a greener future.

 InCorp offers guidance to businesses at different stages across diverse sectors.
-Our team of experts has in-depth experience in managing the complexities and intricacies of BRSR reporting.
-To learn more about our BRSR Reporting or ESG services, you can write to us at info@incorpadvisory.in or reach out to us at (+91) 77380 66622.
+Our team of experts have in-depth experience in managing the complexities and intricacies of ESG and BRSR practices.
+To learn more about our services, you can write to us at info@incorpadvisory.in or reach out to us at (+91) 77380 66622.

 FAQs